6 Perfect Intermediate Ski Runs at Crested Butte

 CBMR Trail Map

 Easily accessed from the Silver Queen Lift (if it’s your first run of the day) or right off of the Paradise Lift, Paradise Bowl is perfect for wide turns, a little speed, and spectacular views.
 If you’re transitioning from intermediate ski runs to the extremes (some of which are accessed from the Paradise Lift), it might be time to upgrade your skis, too.
-Check out a pair of handcrafted Romp Skis made right here in the Butte, and customized to fit you exactly.
-Keeping up with the technology can drastically improve your skiing ability.

 East River trails are typically quieter places to practice and carve away.
 Black Eagle offers a few bumps to test your mettle, but also open groomers if you’re not feeling up to skiing moguls.
 From the base area, take the Silver Queen Lift up and make your way to the north side of the mountain via Paradise Bowl.
 Keep heading right about midway down.